 - industrial partner nomination: EPSRC encourages its industrial partners to proactively nominate members from organisations using research in industry, health service, public sector and charities

-- international partner nomination: EPSRC encourages its international partners to proactively nominate members including via UK Research and Innovation international offices.
+- international partner nomination: EPSRC encourages its international partners to proactively nominate members including via UK Research and Innovation (UKRI) international offices

 We welcome applications from a broad range of roles and expect you to provide evidence of significant experience and expertise in areas such as: